 Do emotionally intelligent individuals make emotionally intelligent teams?

-If you know anything about Emotional Intelligence (EI), it's probably that it is as important (if not more important) as IQ is to an individuals' effectiveness at home and at work.
-The same can be said of team effectiveness - Emotional Intelligence is essential.
+If you've heard anything about Emotional Intelligence (EI), it's probably that it is as important as (if not more important than) IQ to an individuals' effectiveness at home and at work.
+The same is true of team effectiveness - Emotional Intelligence is an essential ingredient.

 Daniel Goleman, in his definitive book 'Emotional Intelligence', says the main characteristics of an individual with high EI is someone who is aware of their emotions and able to regulate them inwardly (to oneself) and outwardly (to others).